 Nutella hazelnut spread, in its earliest form, was created in the 1940s by Pietro Ferrero, a pastry maker and founder of Ferrero SpA, an Italian confectionery and chocolate company.

 At the time, there was very little chocolate because cocoa was in short supply due to World War II (1939-1945) rationing.
 To extend the chocolate supply, Mr. Ferrero used hazelnuts, which are plentiful in the Piedmont region of northwest Italy, where the company was located.

 The spread is a combination of roasted hazelnuts, skim milk and a touch of cocoa.
-It is an all-natural product: no artificial colors or preservatives.
+It is an all-natural product with no artificial colors or preservatives.

 HOW WILL YOU ENJOY NUTELLA TODAY?

-So enjoy a Nutella sandwich, put Nutella on a pancake or waffle, roll it in a crêpe, eat it from the jar with a spoon.
-Add it to your favorite cookie, cake or brownie recipe.
+So enjoy a Nutella sandwich, put Nutella on a pancake or waffle, roll it in a crêpe, and eat it from the jar with a spoon.
+Add it to your favorite cookie, cake, or brownie recipe.
 Fill “jelly” donuts with Nutella.
 Make a Nutella milkshake.

 Add it to coffee or hot chocolate.